ambigramSRL/mastersync-remote-admin/README.md

 Why not let a station be also managed ?
 We see no reason not to do that.

+This is the main part.
+But also, you can control a pice of software running on the remote server in reverse: there is no reason not to be able to request informations about a server or to force performing such an operation per server,server group.
+And the posibilities are limitless.

 So here we go...